bilalsaad/rustwebdev-book/src/notes.md

 getting it to work was a pain -- the path to the DB needed to be without the /<db_name>
 and Im not sure if I needed to do somethign with the schema acls.

+# chapter 8

+The API key is expected to be in an env variable called BAD_WORDS_API_KEY. there's one in the secrets directory which isn't checked in.